 Туре Points Completion of Hours and Weekly Reports (150 hours - 12 reports @ 50 points each) 600 Students will submit weekly reports including their hours of experience completed that week and the answer to five questions about their experience that week.
 Reports must be signed by your Site Supervisor, or if unavailable, the professional you were working with that week.
-All reports will be due the Sunday before class at 11:59pm.
+All reports from the previous week will be due by Monday at 11:59pm.
 If the student completes their hours before the end of the semester, they will receive full credit for any remaining reports.
-Internship Paperwork (3 @ 100 points each) 300 Experiential Learning Agreement 300 Consent Agreement Internship Expectations Internship hours will not be counted until all paperwork is signed and submitted 100 Suomitteu 100 Case Studies (4 @ 25 points each) Students will document the evaluation and exercise programming of 4 clients.
-The first two case studies will be due by Monday, July 2 nd at 5:00pm.
-The remaining two will be due by Monday, August 6 th at 5:00pm.
-(Objective 2) Exercise Instruction (4 @ 25 points each) 100 The Site Supervisor will complete a written evaluation of the student's ability to instruct and monitor exercise in one-on-one and/or group settings.
-The first two exercise instruction evaluations will be due by Monday, July 2 nd at 5:00pm.
-The remaining two will be due Monday, August 6 th at 5:00pm (Objective 2) Internship Report (1 @ 100 points) 100 Upon completion of each internship site, students are required to submit their 200 report, which will serve as a comprehensive account of the internship experience (due by August 10 th at 11:59pm).
-(Objective 3) 100 Supervisor's Professionalism Evaluations (2 @ 50 points each) 100 The Site Supervisor will provide a written evaluation of the student's professional appearance, communication skills and rapport with clients/patients and staff at the midterm (due by Monday July 2 nd at 5:00pm) and at the end of the semester (due by August 10 th at 11:59pm).
-(Objective 3)
+Laternahin Denember (2 @ 100 nointe coch) 300 Internship Paperwork (3 @ 100 points each) Experiential Learning Agreement Consent Agreement Internship Expectations Internship hours will not be counted until all paperwork is signed and submitted 100 Case Studies (4 @ 25 points each) Students will document the evaluation and exercise programming of 4 clients.
+The first two case studies will be due by Tuesday, March 19th at 4:30pm.
+The remaining two will be due by Tuesday, May 7th at 4:30pm.
+(Objective 2) Exercise Instruction (4 @ 25 points each) The Site Supervisor will complete a written evaluation of the student's ability to instruct and monitor exercise in one-on-one and/or group settings.
+The first two exercise instruction evaluations will be due by Tuesday, March 19th at 4:30pm.
+The remaining two will be due by Tuesday, May 7th at 4:30pm.
+(Objective 2) 100 Internship Report (1 @ 100 points) Upon completion of each internship site, students are required to submit their report, which will serve as a comprehensive account of the internship experience (due by May 7th at 11:59pm).
+(Objective 3) 100 Supervisor's Professionalism Evaluations (2 @ 50 points each) The Site Supervisor will provide a written evaluation of the student's professional appearance, communication skills and rapport with clients/patients and staff at the midterm (due by Tuesday, March 19th at 4:30pm) and at the end of the semester (due by May 7th at 11:59pm).
+(Objective 3) 100